oceanprotocol-archive/dev-ocean/doc/development/python-developer-guide.md

   * [Spyder](#spyder)
   * [Eclipse + PyDev](#eclipse---pydev)

+## Templates

+For scripts and packages ...

+TBD

 ## Publishing libraries to PyPI

 The purpose of this section is provide a guide to follow when you want to configure a Python project and deployed to [PyPI](https://pypi.org/).